verbiscms/verbis/docs/templates/Posts.md

     "Posts": []Posts
 }, error
 ```
-A map containing the pagnation and an array of posts or an error if there was a problem
+A map containing the pagination and an array of posts, or an error if there was a problem
 unmarshalling to the params type.
+By default, only published pages will be returned.

 ### Examples: